Pathways for a United World

 We dream of a world in which no-one is in need.
 A world in which everyone has the opportunity to develop to their full human potential, materially and spiritually.

-Consumers: we pledge to be responsible consumers promoting good habits of taking and using only what we really need;
+Consumers: we pledge to be responsible consumers promoting good purchasing habits of taking and using only what we really need;

 Resources and formation

-- LEARN Formation resources
+- LEARN Educational path

-- HANDS4HUMANITY Opportunities for action
+- HANDS4HUMANITY Lines of action